EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 The Active Jobs app will open to show a table of running and recently completed jobs.

-You will see a 'container_app' entry for your app's job.
+You will see a 'batch_container_app' entry for your app's job.

 Your job will have a status of 'Completed'.